nikolayg/nikgrozev-website/_posts/blog/2019-04-07-reacts-usecallback-and-usememo-hooks-by-example.md

 Now we can see that the number of newly created functions is the same as the number of re-renders, which is twice as good as the original example without `useCallback`.
-In other words, **we only create new callbacks, if the part of the closure they use (i.e. their dependencies) has not been encountered before**.
+In other words, **we only create new callbacks, if the part of the closure they use (i.e. their dependencies) has changed since the previous rendering**.

 <figure>
   <img src="/images/blog/React useCallback and useMemo Hooks By Example/with-dependencies.png" alt="With dependencies" >